Marc S. Gerken, P.E., has served as president and chief executive officer of American Municipal Power, Inc. (AMP) since February 2000.

 - AMP negotiated a settlement with the USEPA regarding alleged violations of NSR provisions of the Clean Air Act at Richard H. Gorsuch Generating Station.
 The settlement not only protected participating AMP members from the large fines levied on other utilities, but also provided the incentive for participation in AMP’s energy efficiency program; and

-- AMP launched a robust, multi-state energy efficiency program called Efficiency Smart, which had approximately 120,000 MWh in energy savings in the initial three years of operation.
+- AMP launched a robust, multi-state energy efficiency program called Efficiency Smart, which has saved a total of 219,965 MWh since launching in 2011.

 A graduate of the University of Dayton with a Bachelor of Science degree in civil engineering, Gerken is a registered professional engineer in Ohio and Florida.
 He and his wife, Marsha, have two adult children.